 Your Student Aid Report, or your school, will also tell you if you've been selected for verification.
 This is not necessarily an indication that something is wrong; verification may be based on a random selection or because one or more of the schools listed requires all FAFSAs to be verified.
 If you are selected, follow the instructions to verify your information with the requested documents.

 Federal Student Aid also shares the information you submitted with the colleges you listed when you completed the FAFSA, your state and the states of colleges you entered.
-Each college you have been accepted to will follow its own timeline to send you a financial aid award packet detailing the financial aid available to you if you choose to attend that school.
+Each college you have been accepted to will follow its own timeline to send you a financial aid offer detailing the financial aid available to you if you choose to attend that school.

 More information is available from Federal Student Aid.